 Coronavirus: HSE braces for possible peak of Covid-19 cases in mid-April

-Currently 88 critically ill patients with Covid-19 in ICU beds, of which 66 per cent are in Dublin hospitals
+Citywest hotel and conference centre now a facility ready to accept patients who cannot self-isolate at home

-Gardaí check motorists destinations and reasons for travelling at a Garda Checkpoint on the N11 between Donnybrook and Stillorgan in south Dublin on Saturday.
-Photograph: Bryan O Brien/The Irish Time
+HSE chief executive Paul Reid said the possibility of existing ICU beds being full in just over two weeks was “a very significant concern”.
+File photo: Gareth Chaney/Collins

-The HSE is preparing for a surge of coronavirus cases with 1,200 critical care beds but is unsure by how much the State’s intensive care unit (ICU) capacity will be exceeded when the pandemic peaks here.
+The HSE is preparing for a surge of coronavirus cases with 1,200 critical care beds but is unsure by how much the State’s intensive care unit (ICU) capacity will be exceeded when the pandemic peaks here, possibly in mid-April.

 The State’s highest-ranking healthcare officials, at a briefing on Sunday morning, said there were up to 1,200 ICU beds in the country’s public and private hospitals.
 But they were unable to say by how much ICU capacity in the system could be exceeded by in a surge of severe Covid-19 infections.